Octanitrocuban/Triangular-mesh/README.md

 ## Analysis of labyrinths created
 Distribution of nodes with one (dead end), two, three, four, five and six connections.
-The test was done by creating 1 000 random mazes for each method and eache maze size.
+The test was done by creating 1 000 random mazes with method 'square' for the mesh for each method and eache maze size.
 ![Exemple picture](img/distribution_of_connections_1.png)

 ![Exemple picture](img/distribution_of_connections_2.png)